Capital Gain Distributions

 Mutual funds are regulated investment companies.

-Capital gains realized by the taxpayer due to the sale of stock or mutual fund shares are detailed in the Advanced course.
+Capital gains realized by the taxpayer due to the sale of stock or mutual fund shares are detailed in the Capital Gain or Loss lesson.

 Olivia held both common stock and preferred stock in several U.S. corporations.
 Several of them paid dividends during the tax year.
 The following January, she received Forms 1099-DIV listing these as ordinary dividends.